Iagorrr04/Learning-Git/README.md

     ~ git merge <name of the branch> //To merge the branchs -Before switch the branch is necessary commit the changes.
 -When stucked in the terminal just press "q".
 -In a feature branch just after "push" the branch, will get a error message, so copy the given command.
 -PR = Pull request, that means a request to have the code pulled into another branch.
+    ~git pull //To donwload the file with branch